 Although aging-related curriculum at the University of Missouri is limited, a sufficient number of courses are available to students to complement their respective areas of study.
 Graduate students have the option of pursuing a graduate Gerontology Minor.
 Twenty-three courses in more than 10 disciplines can be supplemented by independent and topics courses.

-The plan of study for the gerontology minor must be submitted to the Graduate School at least one term before the conferral of the minor.
-The minor will be conferred when the major degree is conferred, and once a student officially graduates, the notation of the designated minor will appear on the student's official transcript.
+The plan of study for the gerontology minor must be submitted to the Office of Graduate Studies at least one term before the conferral of the minor.
+The minor will be conferred when the major degree is conferred, and once a student officially graduates, the notation of the designated minor will appear on the student’s official transcript.